 Among the benefits you receive for your tuition fees at a private university are high-quality student-focused teaching in smaller class environments and great networking opportunities.
 SRH Berlin is a popular institution for various programmes in Engineering, Business and related fields.

 But there are also more specialised institutions: For example, Hertie School focuses on postgraduate programmes in public policy and international affairs, and is typical of the high quality tuition available here.

 If instead you are looking to get a highly respected MBA degree from a well-ranked business school, ESMT Berlin is worth a look.
 The triple-accredited business school is closely tied to industry giants like Airbus, KPMG, McKinsey or Munich Re.

-And if you are rather looking for a career in technology, the newly founded CODE University caters to your needs: Their Bachelor’s degrees cover software engineering and product management, and they cooperate closely with companies like Facebook.
+And if you are rather looking for a career in technology, the still relatively yound CODE University caters to your needs: Their Bachelor’s degrees cover software engineering and product management, and they cooperate closely with companies like Facebook.

 First off, public German universities do not charge tuition fees - from anyone.
 Generally speaking, if you study at the HU, FU, TU or any other of Berlin’s public universities, you will get world-class education for free.
 (Learn more about how to study in Germany tuition-free.)
 And even the private universities in Berlin that charge tuition are often cheaper than expensive schools in the UK.

 Not only that: Of all large Western European cities, Berlin is likely one of the cheapest to live in.
 As a student, you can easily rent a room for 300 euros per month or less, especially if you don’t need to live in the city’s hippest districts.
 Food, transport and leisure won’t set you back too much either.
 In summary, that makes Berlin the ideal choice for a limited student budget.